manny-agre/demonologist-voice-fix/README.md

 - The mic icon never lights up
 - Random connection errors keep showing up

-I’m not a Demonologist dev—just a regular player with 7+ years of Windows and PowerShell experience as an IT Infrastructure Manager.
+I’m not a Demonologist dev—just a regular player with 7+ years of Advanced Windows and PowerShell experience as an IT Infrastructure Manager.
 Seeing how many struggled, I put this together to help.

 ---